 I hope I’m not just bashing on airports and their destructive system, but who actually enjoys flying?
 People who enjoy flying are just people who haven’t experienced the glory that are trains.

 Taking the train through countrysides and between huge-city-destinations gives you a new perspective of said-country, said-way of life.
 On trains, there are giant windows that can be shared by multiple people.
 On planes, not everyone gets a window seat, and if you do, you either have the sun blaring onto your skin or complete darkness.
 OR, the airline clerk reassigns your seat for you to sit by the emergency door, thinking he’s doing you a favor to have more legroom, but you end up sitting next to a large man with long legs and no window whatsoever – but that’s beside the point.
 The point is, on a train, everybody gets a window seat.
 The window is like a movie screen and travelers are simply watching a really long movie.
 This makes the journey feel much faster.
 You know the feeling when you get done watching a good movie and realize it’s much later than you thought it was going to be?
 The movie was long, but so good, time was flying in that theater seat.
-That is the feeling of taking a train to travel.
+That is the feeling of taking a train to travel in Europe.

 Since my first discovery of the convenient trains along the Mediterranean Sea, I’ve been hooked.
 It’s so easy just to go one city over to participate in exciting festivals, try new foods, see new sights, and try new activities.
 Once the European train doors open, a world of new possibilities and emotions opens as well.